 5. Kohler Andrae State Park

-While the park doesn’t offer as many activities as some of the other parks, it does provide exceptional views of Lake Michigan, a wonderful beach, and beautiful campsites.
+While the park doesn’t offer as many activities as other parks, it provides exceptional views of Lake Michigan, a wonderful beach, and beautiful campsites.

 With great views, good trails for hiking and biking, Kohler-Andrae State Park is an excellent choice for a weekend getaway.